 Carol invests financially and relationally with a young mother she met through Compass.
 She has seen that loneliness influences this mother’s decision-making skills.
 Unfortunately, she has also noticed times the system sets people up to fail.

 Carol believes it is important to give locally to organizations that she can trust like Compass because she sees the impact made on people’s lives.
 But she also sees the impact that living generously and sacrificially has made on her life.

-Carol has become more compassionate and less judgmental.
+Joyful generosity has helped Carol to become more compassionate and less judgmental.
 “She’s changed my life more than I have changed hers” Carol says about the mother she mentors.
 Seeing growth in the people she invests in makes her happy.
 Being sacrificially generous makes her feel good about herself, too.

 Carol’s spark for unimaginable joy comes from giving.

 Will you make a donation today to bring happiness within reach of Nebraska children during the most hope-filled season of the year?